 Past Lottery Winners Proved That Luck Could Change

-I just purchased my Mega Millions lottery ticket and I’m anxiously awaiting for the numbers.
-Right now, the jackpot is $247 million dollars!
+I just purchased my Mega Millions lottery ticket, and I’m anxiously awaiting for the numbers.
+Right now, the jackpot is $247 million!
 Who in their right mind wouldn’t want a chance to win that kind of money, right?

-If I eventually get lucky enough to win this massive sum, I really hope that I don’t lose my mind like some lottery jackpot recipients have done.
+If I eventually get lucky enough to win this massive sum, I hope that I don’t lose my mind as some lottery jackpot recipients have done.
 Never doubt human stupidity!
-Here are 6 painful lessons we can all learn from the experience of others in order not to repeat their unbelievable mistakes.
+Here are six painful lessons we can all learn from the experience of others in order not to repeat their unbelievable mistakes.

 6. Be Careful When Going Out and Bringing Your Jackpot Along

 You’ve just won the jackpot, and naturally, you want to celebrate.
 There’s nothing wrong with the urge, but hold on – boy, do I have a story and a lesson for you.
 If you want to go out and celebrate, you may as well leave the cash behind.
 Otherwise, you’ll end up like Jack Whittaker.
 Our good friend Jack won 315 million dollars from the Powerball lottery.
 Just like any other person, he decided to celebrate.
 Going to a strip club was Jack’s best idea.
 Unfortunately, he brought a massive sum along.
 At the end of the night, Jack was 545,000 dollars poorer before someone had managed to rob him while he was enjoying the dance skills of the ladies.

 5. Never Have Someone Claim the Prize for You